BirdLifeInternational/track2kba/README.md

 <img src="man/figures/repAssess-1.png" width="80%" height="80%" style="display: block; margin: auto;" />

-Now, using `findSite` we can identify aggregation areas.
-Using the core area estimates of each individual we can calculate where they overlap.
+Now, using `findSite` we can identify areas where animals are overlapping in space and delineate sites that meet some criteria of importance.
+Using the core area estimates of each individual track we can calculate where they overlap.
 Then, we estimate the proportion of the larger population in a given area by adjusting our overlap estimate based on the degree of representativeness.

-Here, if we have population size estimates, we can include this value (using the `popSize` argument) to output a number of individuals aggregating in space, which can then use to compare against importance criteria (e.g. KBA criteria).
-If we don’t this will output a proportion of the population instead.
+Here, if we have population size estimates, we can include this value (using the `popSize` argument) to estimate the number of individuals using a space, which can then use to compare against population-level importance criteria (e.g. KBA criteria).
+If we don’t have population size estimates to provide, `findSite` this will output a proportion of the population instead.

 If you desire polygon output of the overlap areas, instead of a gridded surface, you can indicate this using the `polyOut` argument.